jenkoian/hacktoberfest-checker/README.md

 [![Build Status](https://travis-ci.org/jenkoian/hacktoberfest-checker.svg?branch=master)](https://travis-ci.org/jenkoian/hacktoberfest-checker)
 ![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)

-Useful checker web app to see how close you are to achieving the requirements for a free swag as part of Frogtoberfest.
+Useful web app to see how close you are to achieving the requirements for a free swag as part of Frogtoberfest.

 Happy hacking!